marc-thieme/makeframes/typst-lecture-notes.typ

 // Template from: https://github.com/BeitianMa/typst-lecture-notes

 // TODO: 1.
 Make sure no page breaks between the blocks and their titles
+// TODO: 2.
+Write show rule for references so their counter and class show up

 /* Blocks */
 // Pls add or remove elements in this array first,